airpair/why-should-you-sponsor-airpairs-writing-competition/post.md

 The minimum is .... -->

-## 4 Whats invovled?
+## 4 Whats involved?

 ### 4.1 Minimum requirements

-To partner with AirPair and be listed as a sponor of our competition, you must provide at least one $500 cash prize to be paid to the author who's post about your technology has the highest community ratings times number of social shares.
+To partner with AirPair and be listed as a sponsor of our competition, you must provide at least one $500 cash prize to be paid to the author whose post about your technology has the `highest community ratings` multiplied by `number of social shares`.

-We also expect you to introduce us to 5-10 people in your community that are candiates to write great posts about your tech.
+We also expect you to introduce us to 5-10 people in your community who are candiates to write great posts about your technology.

 ### 4.2 Getting more milage

-We have a schedule and set of activies that will help us stimulate participation from your community.
-From basics like tweeting to more elaborate strategies, if you're intersted we'd love to chat and share more.
+We have a schedule and a set of activies that will help us to stimulate participation from your community, from basics like tweeting, to more elaborate strategies.
+If you're interested, we'd love to chat and share more.

 ## 5 We're interested, what's next?